MrBlinki/Libft/README.md

 # Libft

-42Cursus - My very first own library
+## Description

-This repo contains my libft library, first project of the 42Cursus.
+This project is your very first project as a student at 42.
+You will need to recode a few functions of the C standard library as well as some other utility functions that you will use during your whole cursus.

 The lib will possibly evolve in the future